n6ai/minze/docs/api/index.md

 export class MyElement extends MinzeElement {
   onDestroy() {
-    console.log('destroyed')
+    console.log('onDestroy')
   }
 }
 ```

 ### onMove

-A Hook that runs after the element is moved to a new document but before it's rendered.
+A Hook that runs `once` after the element is moved to a new document but before it's rendered.
 Can either be a regular or async method.

 ::: tip
 If the element is moved within the same document, this hook will not be called.